THE COROMANDEL PENINSULA

 It was great to relax in these beautiful forests

-Great hiking trails to the top of that mountain – wish we’ve had more time
+Great hiking trails to the top of that mountain – wish we had more time

-After all the beautiful walkways in the forests, it was time for lunch.
-We’ve stopped at one of the local restaurants on route and ended our road trip on the Coromandel Peninsula with ribs and chips!
+After all the beautiful walkways in the forests, we were getting hungry and it was time for lunch.
+We stopped at the Pepper Tree Restaurant and Bar in Coromandel Town and ended our road trip on the Coromandel Peninsula with ribs and chips!

-What wonderful 3 days we’ve had in this beautiful part of New Zealand!
+What wonderful 3 days we had in this beautiful part of New Zealand!

 There are so much more to see … but we are taking many great memories with us!